Accessibility menu

 Shapira received his SJD and LLM degrees from Harvard Law School, where both his Master's and doctoral theses won the Victor Brudney Prize (for best paper on corporate governance).
 During his time in Harvard Shapira also received the Olin Corporate Governance and Clark Byse fellowships.
 Prior to joining Harvard Shapira practiced law, specializing in commercial litigation.
 He got an LLM (summa cum laude, 1st in class) and an LLB and BA (finance) (summa cum laude, 1st in class) from the IDC.

-Prior to joining the IDC faculty Shapira headed the research efforts of the Stigler Center at the Booth School of Business (University of Chicago), and has taught for six years a seminar on the interactions between laws, reputation and social norms at Harvard's Economics Department (winning six teaching excellence awards).
+Prior to joining Reichman University, Shapira headed the research efforts of the Stigler Center at the Booth School of Business (University of Chicago), and has taught for six years a seminar on the interactions between laws, reputation and social norms at Harvard's Economics Department (winning six teaching excellence awards).

 Shapira also practiced law and reputation, providing consulting and thought leadership services to leading business companies.
 He is currently working on projects on the difficulties in holding big business accountable, the role of gatekeepers in corporate compliance, and the information-production aspects of private law's basic doctrines.